-If you are certain you want to get a breast lift but are unsure whether you want to add implants, Plastic Surgery Group at City Centre can help.
+If you are certain you want to get a breast lift but are unsure whether you want to add implants, the Plastic Surgery Group at City Centre can help.
 Our team lays out your options in this blog post.

 Option 1: Having Breast Lift Done First

-In addition to removing excess skin, breast lift re-sculpts the breast tissue to add fullness in the upper pole of the breasts.
+In addition to removing excess skin, breast lift re-sculpts the breast tissue to add fullness to the upper pole of the breasts.
 For some women, this enhancement is enough and breast implants are not needed.
-If this is the case with you, having standalone breast lift helps you avoid more extensive surgery as well as possibly additional scarring that is needed to accommodate an implant.
+If this is the case with you, having a standalone breast lift helps you avoid more extensive surgery as well as possibly additional scarring that is needed to accommodate an implant.
 It also helps you avoid the risks that come with breast implants.

 On the other hand, if you are not satisfied with your breast lift results, you may consider undergoing additional surgery for breast implants.
 Staging out procedures comes with a few disadvantages.
 First, you have to undergo surgery twice, and each time you do so, you are exposing yourself to risks associated with surgery.
 Second, you will have to take time off work to recover after every surgery.
 It will also take longer for you to see your final results.
 Finally, staging out procedures is more costly.
-Each time you have surgery, you will need to pay separate fees for the facility, anesthesia and other items.
+Each time you have surgery, you will need to pay separate fees for the facility, anesthesia, and other items.

 Option 2: Having Breast Lift and Breast Augmentation Together

-Having both breast lift and breast augmentation done together may result in more scarring than if breast lift is performed alone in order to accommodate implants.
+Having both breast lift and breast augmentation is done together may result in more scarring than if a breast lift is performed alone in order to accommodate implants.
 In addition, there are always risks that come with the placement of a foreign object in the body.